2009, 2010 and 2011

 Martin: "It would have to be the Pyramids."

-On May 6 the Tour Of The Universe (TOTU) began in Esch-sur-Alzette
+On 6 May the Tour of the Universe (TOTU) began in Esch-sur-Alzette in

-in Luxemburg with the warm-up-gig.
+Luxembourg as a warm-up gig.
 The first real gig was played in Tel Aviv.
+They

 Fletch: "They've got different agendas.
 They like music, but missiles